The National Forest Serial Killer, Huddle House, and the Dawsonville Wildlife Management Area

 Gary Michael Hilton in 2008

-On New Year's Day, 2008, Gary Micheal Hilton was hiking in Blood Mountain, Georgia with his dog Dandy, when he saw 24-year-old Meredith Emerson hiking alone with her dog.
-He often used his dog as a way to disarm the fearfulness of his would-be victims.
-He began making small talk with her until he got her alone and attempted to subdue her.
-She put up one hell of a fight, (she was extremely fit and had a martial arts background).
-Unfortunately, GMH won the battle and coerced Meredith into his van.
+He began making small talk with Meredith until he got her alone and attempted to subdue her.
+She put up one hell of a fight, (She was extremely fit and had a martial arts background).
+Unfortunately, Gary Michael Hilton, hereinafter referred to as GMH, won the battle and coerced Meredith into his van.
 At her request, GMH allowed Meredith's dog Ella to travel with her.
 In the van, he secured her and took her ATM card.

 The Huddle House in Marble Hill where Hilton stopped to call his former boss while Meredith remained restrained in the van.